-In 1839, with curiosity and wonder, Henry David Thoreau (1817 – 1862) set out with his brother.
-They drift and row at leisure up two meaningful rivers in northern Massachusetts.
+In 1839, fifteen years before Walden, Henry David Thoreau (1817 – 1862) set out with his brother John to drift and row at leisure up two rivers in northern Massachusetts.

 In this deeply reflective writing, Thoreau ponders the immediate and the detailed.
-He writes of religion, humanity, government and nature.
+He writes of religion, humanity, government and wilderness.
 He tries to make sense of the disruptive Industrial Revolution.
-Thoreau suspects a great “Something.”
-That is to say, a lasting, powerful, thing in which we are all entwined.